MikeCook9994/5th-Edition-Hombrew/Class  Options/Ranger/Spirit Caller.md

 You have gained the attention of some of the more elusive nature spirits.
 The spirits that you can call upon now are described below.

 _**Owl Spirit.**_ As a bonus action, you can call upon the owl spirit.
-When you do so, you can immediately move a number of feet equal to 5 times one roll of your Spirit die.
+When you do so, you can immediately move a number of feet equal to 10 + 5 times one roll of your Spirit die.
 Additionally, your movement this turn does not provoke opportunity attacks.

 _**Serpent Spirit.**_ When you hit a creature with a Ranged or Melee weapon attack, you can call upon the serpent spirit.
-When you do so, the next attack roll or saving throw that the target makes before the start of your next turn suffers a penalty equal to one roll of your Spirit die and must make a Constitution saving throw.
+When you do so, the next attack roll or saving throw that the target makes before the start of your next turn suffers a penalty equal to one roll of your Spirit die and make a Constitution saving throw.
 On a failed save, the target is poisoned until the start of your next turn.

 ## Urgent Action
 *11th-level Spirit Caller feature*